 In drama, students are given the opportunity to develop their understanding of drama practitioners and performance styles through evaluating and performing a diverse collection of dramatic texts, which span a range of genres.
-Students have the opportunity to watch professional and amateur productions of plays and musicals, as well as having performance opportunities with Derby Theatre.
+Imagination and creativity is developed even further as students are given opportunities for devising their own dramatic work.
+Students have the opportunity to watch professional and amateur productions of plays and musicals.

 Ultimately, the curriculum meets the needs of all our learners through rigorous assessment and feedback, practical teaching in which students actively learn through independent learning activities, and is supported by learning outside of the classroom through our extensive extra-curricular programme and opportunities to perform within the community.
 All performing arts subjects promote an overall appreciation of the arts, both inside and outside the curriculum, developing discipline, control, focus and giving students ‘a voice’.